 The Supreme Court is weighing whether the law’s mandate that most Americans be insured is constitutional and, if not, whether to strike down the entire law or just that part of it.
 The law, supported by President Barack Obama, was passed without Republican Party support.

 ‘Couple of Dollars’

 Nick Papas, a White House spokesman, declined to comment on the insurers’ actions.

 The benefits and protections UnitedHealth would preserve probably don’t cost much or add more than “a couple of dollars” to premiums, Funtleyder said in a telephone interview.
-UnitedHealth had about 25.9 million people (UNH) in its commercial plans in 2011, according to data compiled by Bloomberg.
+UnitedHealth had about 25.9 million people (UNH:US) in its commercial plans in 2011, according to data compiled by Bloomberg.